 What Is Human Resource Development?

 Find out about the field of human resource development (HRD).
 Learn about jobs, education requirements and degree programs, as well as the career outlook for HRD professionals.
-Schools offering Accounting & Human Resources degrees can also be found in these popular choices.

 Human resource development (HRD), or employee development, is the process of training and mentoring employees to increase their knowledge, skills and abilities.
 HRD professionals typically work in human resource offices and plan and administer HRD programs.
 HRD often includes technology, language and leadership training classes.
 Some companies also encourage their employees to complete degrees by supplying funding and incentives through their HRD program.